Solar feed-in tariffs

 If you’re an EnergyAustralia customer and not eligible for Solar Bonus Scheme tariff payments, you may be eligible for an additional retailer contribution per kilowatt hour for excess electricity fed back into the grid.
 Contact us to find out if you qualify.

 If you receive approval to connect your solar PV system before 30 September 2013, you’ll receive 16 cents per kilowatt hour of electricity you export into the grid, once connected.
 You’ll be entitled to this rate until 30 September 2016.

 All South Australian customers who are eligible for the solar feed-in scheme will also receive an additional payment from their electricity retailer.
 This payment amount has been decided by the Essential Services Commission of South Australia (ESCOSA) and is to be paid in addition to the feed-in tariff rate, to reflect the fair and reasonable value of fed-in electricity to the retailer.

-Currently, retailers have to pay a minimum of 9.8 cents per kilowatt hour for any surplus electricity fed back into the grid.
-The credit amount will be revised again on 31 December 2013.
+Currently, retailers have to pay a minimum of 7.6 cents per kilowatt hour for any surplus electricity fed back into the grid.

 Visit the South Australian Government website for more details on the state’s solar scheme or contact us.
 For other enquiries about South Australia’s solar feed-in scheme contact the Energy Advisory Service.

 The Queensland Government Solar Bonus Scheme pays eligible households and other small customers for the surplus electricity generated from solar PV systems, which is exported into the electricity grid.

 Customers participating in the Queensland Government Solar Bonus Scheme will be paid 44 cents per kilowatt hour for surplus electricity fed into the grid.
 The 44 cent tariff will end on 1 July 2028.